IIIT-Sricity-FSD-2024-2028/34_TeamLogistics/README.md

 # Domain : Logistics and Delivery Operations.
 # Problem Statement : Fleet and Driver Operations Management System.

-## Problem Statement Explanation
+## Problem Statement Overview

-The Fleet and Driver Operations Management System is built to improve how logistics and delivery operations are handled.
-It helps manage vehicles, drivers, shipments, and delivery processes in one centralized system.
+The Fleet and Driver Operations Management System is designed to improve and automate logistics and delivery operations by managing vehicles, drivers, shipments, and delivery processes through a single centralized platform.

-In many logistics companies, tasks like assigning drivers, tracking vehicles, preparing shipments, checking compliance, and confirming deliveries are often done manually or using different systems.
-This usually causes delays, mistakes, poor tracking visibility, and compliance issues.
+In many logistics environments, activities such as driver assignment, vehicle tracking, shipment preparation, compliance monitoring, and delivery confirmation are often handled manually or across multiple disconnected systems.
+This leads to delays, lack of real‑time visibility, coordination issues between teams, and higher chances of operational errors.

+## Proposed Solution

 This system helps solve these problems by providing: